DxAmbar/DxAmbar/README.md

 ### Hi there 👋

 - 🌱 I’m currently learning React and more about JS.
+Angular soon.
 - 😄 Pronouns: she - her.
 - ⚡ Fun fact: I'm a Pokemon fan.